- Defining Bitcoin

 - “Dumb” Protocol

-There are four stages that all monetary goods pass through to become money – the collectible, store of value, medium of exchange and unit of account stage.
-In my opinion – first and foremost, Bitcoin is set to become a store of value.
-A sound money that cannot be inflated, counterfeited, confiscated, censored or controlled by any government, bank or company.
+There are four stages that all monetary goods pass through to become money – the collectible, store of value, medium of exchange and unit of account stages.
+In the opinion of many – first and foremost, Bitcoin is set to become a store of value.

 Bitcoin is currently at the end of the collectible stage and now beginning the store of value phase.

-When the store of value market is more or less saturated and volatility is minimized, Bitcoin will move onto the medium of exchange stage, followed by the final stage; unit of account.
+When the store of value market is more or less saturated and volatility is minimized, Bitcoin can fully adopt the medium of exchange stage, followed by the final stage; becoming a unit of account.
 Until the store of value phase is well off, there is simply not enough demand for Bitcoin as a payment system to pay for coffees today especially when the price of a bitcoin is so volatile and in 10 years a bitcoin could be worth hundreds of thousands or millions of dollars.
-Owners of Bitcoin are not ready to give up this future potential.
+Simply put, many Bitcoin holders are not ready to give up this future potential and just continue to buy and hold Bitcoin.
+That’s not to say demand to shop with bitcoin won’t increase as times passes on (which it is).
 Currently, there are working central payment systems like VISA that conduct every day payments “good enough”, for now.

 (1.)
 Bitcoin is punk rock – deal with it!
 (Video)